Best Alternative to Cooked Wiki in 2026

 Is Cooked Wiki still the best option?

 Cooked Wiki works well for the specific workflow it's designed for.
-RecipeStripper is the closest no-signup, mobile-friendly, free alternative — and it adds inline quantity embedding that no other tool has.
+RecipeStripper is a no-signup, mobile-friendly, free alternative — and it adds inline quantity embedding for cooking from a phone.